VASST/ExtubationEnclosure/README.md

-# Extubation Enclosure
+# Aerosol Containment Enclosure

-This page details the design, materials, and construction of an extubation enclosure for hospital settings.
+This page details the design, materials, and construction of an aerosol containment enclosure for hospital settings.
 It has been developed in a partnership between physicians at University Hospital, London Health Sciences Centre (LHSC) and engineers at Robarts Research Institute (RRI), Western University.

 ## Publication
 This work can be read in detail here: